Atlantic Canadian English: Newfoundland

 The distinctiveness of Newfoundland English derives from a variety of factors: historical, economical and geographic.
-In the eighteenth century there was a divide between the small managerial class, which consisted of English merchants and agents from Devon, Dorset, and neighbouring counties and laborers, most of which were Irish.
+In the eighteenth century there was a divide between the small managerial class, which consisted of English merchants and agents from Devon, Dorset, and neighbouring counties and laborers, most of whom were Irish.
 English was transmitted in the families in towns and outports, infused every summer with folk speech from England and Ireland.
 The 19th century provided a model of educated and cultural English and Anglo-Irish speech due to the governor becoming the focus of a small elite circle in the capital city of St. John's that included naval officers, principal merchants, clergymen, doctors, officials, and a steady stream of educated visitors and scientists.
-Newfoundland English, especially its common and folk varieties, began before many English speakers had settled in the present area of Canada, and at least 200 years before the Dominion of Canada was created in 1867.
+Newfoundland English, especially its common and folk varieties, began to form before many English speakers had settled in the area of present day Canada, and at least 200 years before the Dominion of Canada was created in 1867.
 Researchers find it difficult to identify specific Canadian pronunciations, intonations, grammatical forms, idioms, or regional vocabulary brought from other provinces to Newfoundland before 1949.
 Newfoundland's linguistic development has also been influenced by the United States.
-During World War II many Newfoundland brides were brought home by American soldiers and consequently close familial ties in both countries.
-Other activities like the medical and missionary activities in Northern Newfoundland and Labrador of the Englishman Dr. Wilfred Grenfell drew American nurses, teachers, and volunteer college students to northern outports.
-Thus, the personal relations within families may have resulted in subtle American influences in some Newfoundland areas.
+In the years during, and after, World War II many Newfoundland brides were brought home by American soldiers and consequently established close familial ties in both countries.
+Other events, such as the establishment of medical and missionary infrastructure in Northern Newfoundland and Labrador by Englishman Dr. Wilfred Grenfell, brought American nurses, teachers, and volunteer college students to northern outports.
+Thus, these personal relations within families may have resulted in subtle American influences in some regional variants of Newfoundland English.

 The following list provides the principal grammatical features of various folk speech types that are in Newfoundland and Labrador as outlined in the Dictionary of Newfoundland English: